 - A great cooking oil with a high smoke point.
 Great for baking, stir-frys or as a dairy free replacement to butter.

-- Added to foods or smoothies daily for energy
+- Try adding to foods or smoothies daily for energy

-- As a coffee creamer when emulsified into coffee (The only way I’ll drink coffee)
+- Or emulsify into coffee for a homemade coffee creamer (The only way I’ll drink coffee)